lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 7. Select **{{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}** from the **Provider** menu on the **Cloud Settings Wizard**.
 8. Select the **{{site.data.keyword.objectstorageshort}} Region** within {{site.data.keyword.BluSoftlayer}} that you want to use.

    Not all regions are displayed (for example, Melbourne).
-However, the host name of the {{site.data.keyword.objectstorageshort}} Service can be modified using the host name field.
+However, the host name of the {{site.data.keyword.objectstorageshort}} Service can be modified by using the host name field.
 For example, if you want to use Melbourne as the region, you can select San Jose 1 from the menu and modify the hostname field to `mel01.objectstorage.softlayer.net`.
    {:note}
 9. Enter the {{site.data.keyword.objectstorageshort}} user name and {{site.data.keyword.BluSoftlayer}} user name in the **User name** field.